 Ending homelessness is a political choice

-In 2020 the number of homeless and inadequately housed people exceeded 5300, three times as much as in 2008 – a number increased even further each year by successive crises (health, economy, migration, etc.)
+In 2020 the number of homeless and inadequately housed people exceeded 7,000 (against more than 5,000 in 2020) a number increased even further each year by successive crises (health, economy, migration, etc.)

 Our team and organisations active in the field do remarkable work to rehouse homeless people and to reintegrate them into society.
 But they cannot on their own offer housing to the growing number of people living on the street.